 Valkyrie Elysium is a Japanese action RPG revealed on March 9th, 2022 in an announcement trailer from publisher Square Enix and developer Soleil.
-It will be released sometime in 2022 for PS4, PS5, and PC (Steam) but is not yet available for pre-order.

 The franchise had typically been designed around a unique turn based combat system featuring combo attacks from party members, with only Valkyrie Profile: Covenant of the Plume deviating to a grid based tactical style as a spin-off in 2008.

 Valkyrie Elysium does not appear to be a sequel or prequel to the past Valkyrie Profile games, but rather a new story that follows a different Valkyrie, and in what may be in a completely different universe.

 Square Enix provided the following synopsis of Valkyrie Elysium:

 Long ago, Ragnarok—the End Times—loomed upon the realms.
 The All-Father, with the last of his strength, created an emissary of redemption; her sole task the salvation of a doomed world.
 And thence began the tale of a new Valkyrie…